edfus/file-server/README.md

 Available command-line options:

 - `--config [config_path]`: The path to your preferred config location for retriving/creating/updating settings.
 - `--password [passwd]`: The optional password for encrypting and decrypting config file.
-Password set by the authorization prompt takes priority over this.
+Passwords set by the authorization prompt take priority over this.
 - `--no-prompt`: Skip the prompts, use possible or default settings.
-- `--no-validate`: Do not check validity of pathnames.
+- `--no-validate`: Do not check whether a path is valid.
-- `--no-fallback`: Exits immediately when any misconfiguration is found.
+- `--no-fallback`: Exits immediately when any misconfiguration has been found.
 - `<folder_name>`: The first unpaired, non-option command line argument will be treated as the `<folder_name>`, if exists.
 Specifying `<folder_name>` will skip the prompts, serve what you want directly using possible or default settings.

 When a encrypted config is encountered, a `To recall your previous configuration, enter the password` prompt will always jump out regardless of the `"will-skip-prompts"` options being set or not.
 Specify `--password passwd` explicitly in this case.